-- 4. Ensure that all their appointees are made aware of their accountabilities and responsibilities in terms of their appointment and that they advise and assist these appointees in the execution of their duties. - 5.
+- 1. Carry out all duties as listed in section 8, 9 and 10, the various other regulations that form part of the OHS Act . - 2.
+Carry accountability and responsibility for the safety and health of their employees within their working area, as contemplated by section 37(2) of the OHS Act; - 3.
+Shall keep a record of all employees, including date of induction, relevant skills and licenses and be able to produce this list at the request of the Eskom Project Manager. - 4.
+Ensure that all their appointees are made aware of their accountabilities and responsibilities in terms of their appointment and that they advise and assist these appointees in the execution of their duties. - 5.
 Ensure that the minimum legislative, regulatory and Eskom OHS requirements are complied with on all work sites. - 6.
 Compile a OHS (Occupational health and safety) file where all relevant health and safety records must be kept for each work site. - 7.
-The Main contractor must provide the project manager with the Compensation Commissioner's valid letter of good standing before the commencement of work and any future renewal letters obtained during the contract for record-keeping purposes.
-The letter of good standing shall reflect the name of the contractor's company.
-Similarly, the Main contractor must provide the Eskom project manager with all the valid letters of good standing from their appointed contractors.
-This requirement applies to the appointed contractors. - 8.
+The Main contractor must provide the Eskom project manager with the Compensation Commissioner's valid letter of good standing before the commencement of work and any future renewal letters obtained during the contract for record-keeping purposes.
+The letter of good standing shall reflect the name of the contractor's company. - 8.
 Appoint competent staff to perform the project work and ensure that all employees are trained in the health and safety aspects relating to such work and that the employees understand the hazards associated with all other work being carried out on the project. - 9.
-Ensure that all employees are conversant with all relevant work procedures and that they adhere to such procedures.
-Similarly (without removing the appointed contractors' responsibilities), ensure that their appointed contractors and their employees are conversant with all relevant work procedures and that they adhere to such procedures. - 10.
-Stop his /her employees and any appointed contractors if such work poses a threat to the health and safety of persons or a risk of degradation to the environment. - 11.
-Ensure that Eskom OHS requirements are communicated to the appointed contractors, evaluate, and assess the appointed contractors OHS files.
-Only appoint contractors who are competent to do work, have satisfied the OHS compliance requirements and satisfied that the contractor has the necessary competencies and resources to perform the work safely. - 12.
-Ensure that the supervisor or manager do not supervise work on any site other than the site for which such supervisor has been appointed for. - 13.
-Not victimise or dismiss employees, by virtue of the employee's divulging health and safety information or suspecting such information has been divulged, in the interests of health and safety requirements. - 14.
+Ensure that all employees are conversant with all relevant work procedures and that they adhere to such procedures. - 10.
+Stop his /her employees if such work poses a threat to the health and safety of persons or a risk of degradation to the environment. - 11.
+Ensure that the supervisor or manager do not supervise work on any site other than the site for which such supervisor has been appointed for. - 12.
+Not victimise or dismiss employees, by virtue of the employee's divulging health and safety information or suspecting such information has been divulged, in the interests of health and safety requirements. - 13.
 Before the commencement of work, review the submitted baseline risk assessments to include site or emerging risks.
-This should be done by a competent person appointed in writing with a view to identify hazardous and potentially hazardous work operations. - 15.
-Ensure that pre-task risk assessments are conducted and documented daily and prior to the starting of any new task, irrespective of whether it is a repetitive task or not. - 16.
+This should be done by a competent person appointed in writing with a view to identify hazardous and potentially hazardous work operations. - 14.
+Ensure that pre-task risk assessments are conducted and documented daily and prior to the starting of any new task, irrespective of whether it is a repetitive task or not. - 15.
 Must ensure that an organisation medical surveillance programme for the duration of the contract is in place and maintained.
-Prior to having pre-employment and periodic medicals fitness examinations conducted, person/man job specifications must be compiled and handed to the occupational health practitioner. - 17.
-Issue risk-based personal protective equipment (PPE) as a measure of last resort to their employees, inspect such equipment regularly and ensure recipients of PPE are trained in the proper use, care and where necessary, the maintenance of PPE; - Note: should the Main contractor or his/her appointed contractors entertain visitors on site, they will be held responsible for the provision and wearing PPE. - 18.
-Ensure that all incidents are reported and investigated timeously by competent incident investigators as and aligned with 32-95 requirements. - 19.
-Be involved in all of their appointed contractor's incident investigations.
+Prior to having pre-employment and periodic medicals fitness examinations conducted, person/man job specifications must be compiled and handed to the occupational health practitioner. - 16.
+Issue risk-based personal protective equipment (PPE) as a measure of last resort to their employees, inspect such equipment regularly and ensure recipients of PPE are trained in the proper use, care and where necessary, the maintenance of PPE; - Note: should the Main contractor s entertain visitors on site, they will be held responsible for the provision and wearing PPE. - 17.
+Ensure that all incidents are reported and investigated timeously by competent incident investigators as and aligned with 32-95 requirements..